AlexRmlt/ethicbot-rasa/data/nlu.md

 - no one else is affected
 - thats all
 - These are the only options available
+- [The person](stakeholder:the person)'s name is not known
+- I sincerely doubt that
+- No more people are involved
+- no thats all for now

 ## intent:deontology
 - /deontology